Using Theracharts Alongside Your EHR

 Moving data between systems

-Until direct integrations are live, PDF export is the bridge.
-Every session note, outcome report, and assessment summary in Theracharts can be exported as a clean PDF.
-Upload it to your EHR's document storage, and everything lives in one place for record-keeping purposes.
+Until direct integrations are live, copy-paste and PDF export are the bridge.
+Clinical Updates are plain text built to paste straight into your EHR's note fields.
+Outcome reports and assessment summaries can be exported as a clean PDF and uploaded to your EHR's document storage, so everything lives in one place for record-keeping purposes.

 Outcome reports include trend charts, score histories, and clinical interpretations — the kind of documentation that strengthens your clinical record even if your EHR doesn't generate it natively.